Champagne Mathelin

 Terre de Tradition Brut

-The base cuvée of the maison reflects the terroir of Vallée du Flagot.
-In 2026, it was awarded one star in the Guide Hachette.
+The house's base cuvée reflects the terroir of the Vallée du Flagot.
+In 2026, it was awarded one star in Guide Hachette.
 Also available in half bottles.

 Variable assemblage · Brut · Vallée du Flagot